faisalm1997/SnowPro-Core-Certification-SOF-C02/README.md

 # SnowPro® Core Certification COF-C02 Notes

 This repository contains notes and study materials for the SnowPro® Core Certification COF-C02 exam.
-The notes are organized by topics covered in the exam and provide detailed explanations, examples, and best practices.
+The notes are organised by topics covered in the exam and provide detailed explanations, examples, and best practices.

 ## Table of Contents